PC Weather With Chances Of Fog In Morning - UrduPoint

 PC Weather With Chances Of Fog In Morning

-MULTAN, (UrduPoint / Pakistan Point News - 31st Jan, 2021 ) :The local Met office has forecast partly cloudy (PC) weather with chances of fog in the morning for city and its suburbs during the next 24 hours.
+MULTAN, (UrduPoint / Pakistan Point News - 1st Feb, 2021 ) :The local Met office has forecast partly cloudy (PC) weather with chances fog in the morning for city and its suburbs during the next 24 hours.